IssaBeastBoy/Flutter_Dart/flutter_complete_guide/README.md

 # flutter_complete_guide

 A new Flutter project.
-Which just shows how state is changed in a fletter application via an event trigger.
+Which just shows how state is changed in a flutter application via an event trigger.

 ## Getting Started